Free and Confidential STD Testing for Women Centralia WA

 Sexually Transmitted Infections (STI's)

-What’s the difference between an STI and an STD?
+Wondering why you see the abbreviation STI?
+Here's the difference between an STI and an STD.

 - Most people have at least heard of the terms STIs and STDs.
-But it can be confusing to understand the difference.
+However it can be confusing to understand the difference.

 - There are about 20 million new cases of STD’s each year in the United States.
 Half of these infections occur in people between 15 and 24 years of age.
 Learn more about STD's.